jshepitka/cpe322/Labs/Lab 8/README.md

 Tried to get python code to work properly and create graphs but 'sklearn' could not be found even after troubleshooting and reinstalling scikit-learn.

-csv and adjusted pyhton scripts can be found in Lab 8 folder.
+csv and adjusted python scripts can be found in Lab 8 folder.

 [Link back to main README](https://github.com/jshepitka/cpe322/blob/main/README.md)